-I live in Wilbraham with my three children; Ryan, Jeffrey and Lauren.
-I am a soccer mom, have served on the PTO, and in my spare time I enjoy singing, reading, baking and skiing.
+I live in Wilbraham and have three children; Ryan (a student at Auburn University), Jeff (a student at West Virginia University) and Lauren – my last kid at home.
+I have been a soccer mom, have served on the PTO, and in my spare time I enjoy singing, reading, traveling, baking and skiing.

 My entire medical career has been spent here in western MA.
 I feel blessed to have trained here and continued to work in the same community.
 Because I both live and work in Wilbraham, I am very invested in my patients and their families.
 Many are friends, neighbors, and classmates or were teammates to my kids.
 It is a unique situation but one that I wouldn’t trade!
 I look forward to serving your family along with my fellow staff here at Pediatric & Adolescent Medicine.